 - Be proactive rather than reactive.

-- Be flexible and willing to change: In addition to making your life easier it is a great example to set for your children.
+- Be flexible and willing to change - In addition to making your life easier it is a great example to set for your children.

-- Keep your sense of humor!
+- Retain your sense of humor!